Sierra Vista has a rich history going back to the establishment of Fort Huachuca in the late 19th century.

 loading...

-By 1911, Margaret Carmichael bought the homestead and business from the Reillys, which she leased back to them until 1913.
+By 1911, Margaret Carmichael had purchased the homestead and business from the Reillys, which she then leased back to them until 1913.

 READ: What is the Giant Blimp-Thing in the Sky Above Sierra Vista?